genomicepidemiology/flankophile/quick_start.md

 Go to your personal root `cd ` and delete .conda: `rm -r .conda`.
 Also delete some other files if you have a lot of junk in your personal dir.
 In the flankophile pipeline directory delete ./snakemake/conda and ./snakemake/conda-archieve.
 Then try running the pipeline again.

+**Visualisation with R studio**

+R Studio on Computerome does currently not have the right version of R (June, 2022).
+You must run the R script on your local computer.
+Download the R folder to your computer.
+In the folder that contains the R folder you make a folder called output.
+In this folder you download folders 2_filter_gene_observations and 5_gene_clusters.
+Or all results foldes if you have infinite space on your computer.
+Now run the R script from the R folder.
+Remember to use the correct version of R. Try 4.1.2 or 4.1.3.
+Save plots as PDF.
+You can make the PDF longer than A4 if the results are too cramped.